-These fields are required in the F1001Z1) In some fields, blank is a value.
+The system has required fields in the F1001Z1 table.
+In some fields, blank is a value.

 Some of these fields are used to identify or control the transfer of consolidation information from the F1001Z1 table to the Multi-Site Consolidation Transfer File Header table (F1001).
 Values in the other fields are written to the F1001 table.